Substance Abuse Resources in Johnstown Drug Rehab, Alcohol Rehab & Detox

 Outpatient programs may give patients more freedom than the other two treatment program types.
 Patients live at home and continue with everyday commitments with their families, work and education, while receiving care from professionals.
 Patients typically attend facilities for drug rehab in Johnstown, Pennsylvania at scheduled times for individual or group therapy sessions and the chance to learn skills for coping with sober life.
 A stable home environment is essential, and patients benefit from their support network of family and friends.
 Outpatient drug rehab in Johnstown, PA is ideal for those with mild substance use disorders or patients who’ve already completed higher levels of treatment.

 When you’re considering the differences between the levels of treatment, assess your situation carefully to determine which program may be the right one for you.
 Think about the type of substance you’re addicted to, how long you’ve been addicted to it, your addiction history and whether you need a medical detox.
 Find out what treatment types your insurance covers and if you have access to any other financial help.
 Talk things through with an addiction specialist to help you decide.
-The Recovery Village is a national network of treatment centers that’s staffed with professionals and experts ready to help you decide on the best plan of action for your needs.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700